symbol/symbol-docs/source/concepts/mosaic.rst

 **Supply:** ComfyClothingCompany sets the initial supply of the mosaic to a typical startup amount of ``10,000,000`` authorized shares.
 As the company grows, it could choose to increase the number of shares, so the supply mutable is set to ``true``.

-**Transferability:** Once the initial shares are distributed, the shares will be on the market to be traded in public.
+**Transferable:** Once the initial shares are distributed, the shares will be on the market to be traded in public.
 Thus, the transferability property needs to be set to ``true``.

 ******
 Guides